EmploymentWork With SICSA!

 - Experience with animals is a plus, but willing to provide training for the right person

-- Must be willing to interact with a variety of animals, temperaments, and sizes
+- Must be willing to handle a variety of animals, temperaments, and sizes

-- Availability: SICSA is open seven days a week and weekend shifts may be required.
-The typical customer service shift is from 11:30am-7:00pm.
+- Availability: SICSA is open seven days a week and weekends may be required

 - Ability to read, write, and understand English